aanchal-fatwani/js-best-practices/README.md

 52. ### Avoid Using InnerHTML
     Avoid using innerHTML to modify the content of your web pages.
 This feature can cause unexpected behavior and security vulnerabilities, so use the DOM manipulation methods provided by the browser instead.

+    `innerHTML` is a property that allows developers to modify the HTML content of an element in the DOM by replacing the entire content of the element with new HTML code.
+While it is a convenient way to change the HTML content of a web page, there are several reasons why developers should avoid using `innerHTML`, and instead use the DOM manipulation methods provided by the browser.

+    1. Security vulnerabilities: This is because `innerHTML` can be used to inject malicious scripts into a web page, which can then be executed by unsuspecting users.

+    2. Overwriting event listeners: `innerHTML` replaces the entire content of an element, including any event listeners that may be attached to child elements.
+This means that if you use `innerHTML` to add new content to an element, any event listeners that were previously attached to child elements will be lost.

+    3. Performance: `innerHTML` is a slower way to modify the content of a web page than using the DOM manipulation methods.
+This is because when you use `innerHTML`, the browser has to re-parse and re-render the entire element, which is an expensive process.

+    4. Separation of concerns: Manipulating DOM objects through `innerHTML` mixes HTML markup with JavaScript code, breaking the separation of concerns principle.
+This makes the code hard to maintain and debug.

+    In conclusion, it is highly recommended that developers avoid using `innerHTML` to modify the content of web pages.
+Instead, they should use the DOM manipulation methods provided by the browser.
+Using these methods is faster, more secure, and helps maintain clear separation between HTML markup and JavaScript code.

     **[⬆ Back to Top](#table-of-contents)**

 53. ### Use Class Syntax for Object-Oriented Programming JavaScript class syntax provides a more familiar and structured approach to object-oriented programming.
 Use it where appropriate to simplify your code and make it more readable.

+    One of the main benefits of using class syntax over the traditional constructor/prototype approach is that it encourages better code organization and promotes the separation of concerns.
+You can use class syntax to create modular, reusable, and extendable code.

+    Another benefit of using class syntax is that it is easier to extend and subclass classes.
+Classes created with the class syntax can easily be extended and overridden by creating new classes that inherit from them.
+This inheritance can be achieved using the extends keyword.

+    Here's an example of creating a simple class using class syntax and instantiating an object:

+    class Person {
+        constructor(name, age) {
+            this.name = name;
+            this.age = age;
+        }

+        sayHello() {
+            console.log(`Hello, my name is ${this.name} and I am ${this.age} years old.`);
+        }
+    }

+    const john = new Person('John', 30);
+    john.sayHello();

+    In this example, we defined a Person class with a constructor that initializes the name and age properties of a Person object.
+We also defined a sayHello method that logs a greeting message to the console.
+We then instantiated a john object from the Person class and called the sayHello method on it.

+    Using class syntax in your JavaScript code provides a more structured and familiar approach to OOP, making your code easier to read and maintain.
+It also promotes separation of concerns and enables easy extension of classes.

     **[⬆ Back to Top](#table-of-contents)**